riggid/Notes/Semester 1/Physics/Unit 1/Core Notes.md

 -   **Classical Failure (Ultraviolet Catastrophe)**: The classical Rayleigh-Jeans law incorrectly predicted that the energy radiated by a black body would increase infinitely at high frequencies (short wavelengths).
 This led to absurd results, hence the term "ultraviolet catastrophe."
 -   **Planck's Solution (Quantum Hypothesis)**: Max Planck resolved this by postulating that energy is quantized, meaning it can only be emitted or absorbed in discrete packets (quanta) called photons, with energy $E = nh\nu$.
 His formula correctly described the spectrum:
     $$\rho(\nu)d\nu = \frac{8\pi h\nu^{3}}{c^{3}}\frac{1}{e^{h\nu / kT}-1}d\nu $$
+    **Average energy of a Planck oscillator**: $\langle E \rangle = \frac{h\nu}{e^{h\nu/kT}-1}$.
 > See also: [Q&A](Semester%201/Physics/Unit%201/Q&A.md#Write%20Planck's%20formula%20for%20black%20body%20radiation.), [Examples](Semester%201/Physics/Unit%201/Examples.md#Example%202:%20Planck's%20vs.%20Classical%20Energy)

 ### **Atomic Spectra**
 -   **Observation**: Atoms emit light only at specific, discrete frequencies (line spectra), unique to each element.
 -   **Classical Failure**: According to classical electrodynamics, an electron orbiting a nucleus should continuously radiate energy.
 This energy loss would cause it to spiral into the nucleus within a very short time, implying unstable atoms and predicting a continuous spectrum of emitted light, contrary to observations.

+### **Photoelectric Effect**
+-   **Observations**: Electrons are emitted from a metal surface when illuminated by light above a certain threshold frequency, regardless of intensity.
+The kinetic energy of emitted electrons depends on the frequency of light, not its intensity.
+Emission is instantaneous if the threshold frequency is met.
+-   **Classical Failure**: Classical wave theory predicts that the energy of emitted electrons should depend on the intensity of light (more intense wave, more energy), and that emission should have a time delay (to accumulate enough energy).
+-   **Einstein's Explanation (1905)**: Applied Planck's quantum hypothesis to light itself, proposing that light consists of discrete energy packets (photons) with energy $E = h\nu$.
+When a photon hits an electron, it transfers its entire energy to it.
+If $h\nu$ is greater than the material's work function ($\phi$, minimum energy to remove an electron), the electron is emitted with kinetic energy $KE_{max} = h\nu - \phi$.
+This instantaneous, frequency-dependent behavior perfectly matched observations.

 ---